DivanDesign/EvolutionCMS.snippets.ddGetDocumentField/README.md

 \DDTools\Snippet::runSnippet([
 	'name' => 'ddGetDocumentField',
 	'params' => [
-		//Can be set as a native PHP array 'dataProviderParams' => [
+		// Can be set as a native PHP array 'dataProviderParams' => [
 			'resourceId' => 42,
 			'resourceFields' => 'pagetitle,question',